 There are no specific data protection laws relating to telehealth services precisely.
-However, the Ministry of Health’s guide of recommendations includes a section related to data protection and, in all cases, healthcare providers should comply with Law No. 25,326 of Personal Data Protection.
+However, the Ministry of Health’s guides and recommendations include a section related to data protection and, in all cases, healthcare providers should comply with Law No. 25,326 of Personal Data Protection.

 Australian privacy and surveillance laws are generally applicable to the provision of telehealth services in Australia.

 At the Federal level, the core privacy legislation is the Privacy Act 1988 (Cth) ("Privacy Act") and the Australian Privacy Principles ("APPs").
-State and territory legislation broadly aligns with the Federal framework.
+State and territory legislation broadly aligns with the Federal framework, and have legislation which addresses how public sector agencies and health service providers manage sensitive health information.
 The Privacy Act regulates the collection, use and disclosure of personal information, defined as information or an opinion about an identified individual, or an individual who is reasonably identifiable, whether the information or opinion is true or not and whether recorded in a material form or not.
 All personal information collected in the course of providing a health service, including information or an opinion about the health of an individual and their wishes about the future provision of health, is considered health information under the Privacy Act.
-Health information is sensitive information, which is granted additional protections under the Privacy Act and APPs, due to its significance and the potential harm that could result from misuse.
+Health information is sensitive information, which is granted additional protections under the Privacy Act and, APPs, and certain State and Territory legislation, due to its significance and the potential harm that could result from misuse.
 Telehealth services are identified as a health service provider under the Privacy Act.

 To comply with the Privacy Act and the APPs, telehealth service providers must handle all patient information in a manner that complies with their legal obligations.
 In particular, health information can only be collected by lawful and fair means, and generally only with the patient’s (express or implied) consent and where the information is reasonably necessary for providing a health service to that patient.
 Certain exemptions do apply to "health service providers" (including telehealth businesses), such as where the collection is necessary to provide a health service and is either authorised by law or it is collected in accordance with confidentiality rules established by competent health boards or medical bodies.
 Consent is also not required where information is collected or disclosed in order to prevent a serious threat to life, public health or safety.
 Health information can only be collected directly from the patient unless it is not reasonable or practical to do so.
 There are also similar consent restrictions on the use and disclosure of health information, and typically higher standards of security are also expected.